Leah Boustan

-Leah Platt Boustan is an economist who is currently a professor of economics at Princeton University.
+Leah Platt Boustan is an American economist who is currently a professor of economics at Yale University.
 Her research interests include economic history, labour economics, and urban economics.

-Biography
+Education

 Leah Platt Boustan earned a BA in Economics from Princeton University in 2000, and her PhD in 2006 from Harvard University.
 Her dissertation, "The Effect of Black Migration on Northern Cities and Labor Markets, 1940-1970,” won the Economic History Association's Allan Nevins Prize for the best dissertation in US economic history that year.

+Career

 She was a professor at the University of California, Los Angeles from 2006 through 2016, when she returned to Princeton as a full professor of economics.
+She began a professorship at Yale in 2025.
 She is also a research associate at the National Bureau of Economic Research (NBER), where she co-directs the Development of the American Economy Program.
 She is an editor of the Journal of Urban Economics and on the editorial board of the American Economic Review.